Aquifer Pump Test Theis Simulator All tools

 m

-Distance from pumping well.
+Distance from the pumping well.
+Shown by the green vertical line.

 h